craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. How many users are listed?
 What licences are assigned to them?

-1. In the Navigation menu, click **Security**.
-This opens the **Office 365 Security & Compliance* portal**.

-    - Note that you can open this portal  by browsing to `https://protection.office.com`.

-1. Select the **Microsoft 365 admin center** browser tab.

 1. In the Navigation menu, click **Exchange**.
 This opens the **Exchange admin center** portal.

 1. In the Navigation menu, click **recipients**.
 In the centre pane, click **mailboxes**.